Don't see the answer you need? Contact us with this Request Form.

 The GPU on your video card is used by a lot of software these days.
 The host applications use it, other plugins use it, the OS uses it, etc. Unfortunately there's no good way for all this software to talk to each other and manage how this finite resource is used (Although some apps, like Premiere, are getting better).
 Frequently, especially with older video cards or really new ones, we either run out of memory unexpectedly or run into other software trying to use it.
 This can result in crashes or other performance issues.
 The more filters you have applied to a clip that use the GPU, the more likely it is that you'll have these problems.
 If you are running into problems, you might want to render out your clip with Beauty Box first and then do all the color corrections and other effects work to the rendered clip.

 This problem occurs when you have a sequence that has already been previewed with the Beauty Box demo version.
 When you apply Beauty Box to footage, FCP renders the plugin and caches the render.
 If you’re using the Demo Version this means the watermark gets rendered and cached.
-When you enter the serial number, FCP doesn't recognize that any parameters have changed so it doesn't change re-render or remove the plugin watermark.
-So the cached render doesn’t automatically get replaced.
+When you enter the serial number, FCP doesn't recognize that any parameters have changed so it doesn't re-render and remove the plugin watermark.
+The cached render doesn’t automatically get replaced.

 The crosshatch lines that appear are the demo watermark.
 This allows you to evaluate the product before purchasing.
-When you purchase the product, we'll email you a serial number will unlock the crosshatch watermark.
+When you purchase the product, we'll email you a serial number that you will use to activate Beauty Box and then the watermark will disappear.

-This just means that Beauty Box was not fully installed or installed incorrectly.
+This just means that Beauty Box was not fully installed or installed incorrectly or you installed a Beauty Box version that FCP doesn't support.
 First, try rebooting FCP to see if the effect controls for Beauty Box come back.
 If you're still not seeing any parameters in the controls, please delete all versions of Beauty Box that are in: Library>Plug-ins>FxPlug>Digital Anarchy

 Afterwards, run the latest installer and reboot FCP.
 If you don't see a Plug-ins folder make sure you're looking at the Library folder on your main hard drive.
 There's also a User Library folder.

-We suggest applying Beauty Box at the beginning or end of an effect chain so as to avoid potential conflicts between effects.
-Usually we recommend the beginning before you do color correction but it’s not a hard and fast rule.
+We suggest applying Beauty Box at the beginning or end of an effect chain to avoid potential conflicts between effects or color correction.

 Beauty Box definitely works on all skin tones.